manuel-sugawara/sugus-braid/PRESENT.md

 ## Summary

-* egb is a Smithy java code generator
+* Bride is a Smithy java code generator

 * It supports all non-service shapes